Wash Woods, Virginia

+History

 According to legend, the community was settled by survivors of a shipwreck who waded ashore centuries ago on the remote and uninhabited stretch of beach and decided to stay.
 The village's Methodist church and several other structures were built using cypress wood that washed ashore from schooner John S. Wood that ran aground with a load of lumber and broke apart during a storm in 1889.
 By the turn of the 20th century Wash Woods was home to two lifesaving stations, a grocery store, two churches, and a school.
 Three hundred people once lived there, working as fishermen, farmers, hunting guides, market hunters, and as lifesavers patrolling the beach and manning lifeboats to rescue shipwrecked sailors.

 Located along the section of the US East Coast long known as the Graveyard of the Atlantic, from its beginnings the small town of Wash Woods was subject to the severe weather conditions which had shipwrecked its first residents and brought the lumber ashore to build it.
 Residents staffed one of the first life saving stations, called False Cape, established in 1875.
 After the disastrous wrecks of the at Nags Head and steamship Metropolis a few miles south of Wash Woods near the Currituck Beach Lighthouse, both of which resulted in great loss of life, Congress responded to the public outcry and an additional lifesaving station known as Deal's Island Station was established south of Wash Woods in 1877.
 The station was renamed Wash Woods for the nearby town circa 1883, and in 1917 the original lifesaving station was replaced by a new more modern US Coast Guard station.

 The sea inundated the narrow sliver of sand so often that townspeople had begun to leave Wash Woods by the 1920s.
 Another factor was the Migratory Bird Treaty Act signed in 1918 which outlawed market hunting of waterfowl.
 When the disastrous 1933 Chesapeake–Potomac hurricane followed by the equally severe 1933 Outer Banks hurricane struck back to back, it essentially sealed the town's fate.
 The storm surge caused by the category 4 storms flooded the entire area, damaged many buildings including the Coast Guard Station, and washed most of the fertile topsoil from farm fields into Back Bay.
 Subsequently, the few remaining residents of Wash Woods relocated across Back Bay to Knotts Island or to mainland Princess Anne County and the site became the location of several waterfowl hunting clubs until 1968 when the land was taken over by the Commonwealth of Virginia to become a state park.

 Today, the area is a Virginia state park known as False Cape State Park, that adjoins the federally managed Back Bay National Wildlife Refuge.
 There is still a small cemetery adjacent to the ruins of the Wash Woods Methodist church, the steeple of which remained standing through the 1970s.
 Vandals demolished the steeple circa 1980.
 False Cape State Park's Wash Woods Environmental Education Center is housed a converted hunt club house.